 f.
 Chair of the University Faculty

-1. The Awards Committee shall be convened by the Chair of the Faculty.
+1. The Regents Awards Committee shall be convened by the Chair of the Faculty.

 2. Recipients of the university awards for outstanding teaching, service and research (Class of 1943 Faculty Award for Excellence in Teaching, Ross A. Nielsen Professional Service Award, and James F. Lubker Research Award) from the previous year will automatically be considered for nomination.

-3. The Committee shall request nominations from each college senate.
-A college senate may forward the number of nominees up to the Faculty Chair and to the Office of the Provost and Executive Vice President of Academic Affairs at firstname.lastname@example.org.
+3. The Regents Awards Committee shall request nominations from each college senate by November 30.
+A college senate will forward the names of the nominees up to the Faculty Chair and to the Office of the Provost and Executive Vice President of Academic Affairs at firstname.lastname@example.org.

-4. The Awards Committee shall request the following from each nominee to be sent to the Office of the Provost by Feb.
+4. The Regents Awards Committee shall request the following from each nominee to be sent (electronically if possible) to the Office of the Provost at email@example.com by Feb.
 5:

 a.
 Curriculum Vitae

-b.
-A maximum of three representative artifacts (publications, creative works, teaching materials, etc.; we will contact you again should we need more exemplars of your work)
+c.
+A maximum of four representative artifacts (publications, creative works, teaching materials, teaching evaluation summary forms,etc.; we will contact you again should we need more exemplars of your work)

 d.
 Two letters of recommendation describing the nominee’s accomplishments in teaching, scholarship and service.